nginnever/general-state-channels/README.md

   - challengeSettleState
   - closeWithChallenge
   - getChannel
-- Interpreter API
+- Interpreter Interface
 - Roadmap
 - Contributing

+## Background Information:

+TODO Outline Layer 2 solutions, L4 research, Spankchain research

-## Definitions:
+### Definitions:

 Channel Manager: The contract responsible for opening and closing channels.
 It instantiates the interpreter contracts.
 (Ideally only when a challenge is presented)

 Interpreters: These are the contracts that hold the logic responsible for assembling state bytes into meaningful representations. ie constructing the balances in a payment channel or determining the winner of a game.
 They provide judgement on valid state transitions and hold the bonds of the channel to be acted upon by interpreted state.
 The bonds will be held by the channel manager in the future as interpreters will be counterfactually instantiated.

-## Background Information:

-TODO Outline Layer 2 solutions, L4 research, Spankchain research

-## Overview:
+### Overview:

 This POC is comprised of a channel manager contract that contains a mapping of channel structs.
 Channel structs hold a reference to the interpreter contract that is needed to handle final state.
 This will be replace in the future so that multiple state games may be played on the same channel bond.
 Closing the channel will only requiring reconstructing some final agreed upon state on the bond and not the intermediary final states of any other game that was not challenged and closed without channel consensus.
 This is like nesting many channels into one bonded channel.